On the Cause of Unfairness: A Training Sample Perspective: Introduction

 \section{Introduction}

-A fundamental question in machine learning fairness is: what causes unfairness?
-Without knowing the answer, it is hard to understand and fix the unfairness problem.
-In practice, this is also one of the first questions the practitioners would ask after calculating the fairness measures and finding the model unfair.
-Although the question sounds simple, it is difficult to identify the exact source of unfairness in the machine learning pipeline, as admitted by many leading fairness practitioners, \eg Meta~\cite{meta} describes: ``Unfairness in an AI model could have many possible causes, including not enough training data, a lack of features, a misspecified target of prediction, or a measurement error in the input features.
-Even for the most sophisticated AI researchers and engineers, these problems are not straightforward to fix.''
+A fundamental question in machine learning fairness is: What causes the unfairness?
+Without the answer, it is hard to understand and fix the problem.
+In practice, this is also one of the first questions the practitioners would ask after measuring fairness.
+Although the question sounds simple, it is hard to identify the exact source of unfairness in the machine learning pipeline.\footnote{As admitted by many leading fairness practitioners, \eg Meta blog~\citep{meta} states: ``Unfairness in an AI model could have many possible causes, including not enough training data, a lack of features, a misspecified target of prediction, or a measurement error in the input features.
+Even for the most sophisticated AI researchers and engineers, these problems are not straightforward to fix.''}